• Skip to primary navigation

 • Respect crew-only areas and do not enter unless invited.

-• Remove shoes when instructed and wear only soft, non-marking footwear onboard.
+• Remove shoes when instructed and wear only soft, non-marking footwear on board.

 • Apply sunscreen carefully and avoid sitting on light upholstery until it is dry.